ChgDave/NodeJs-Readme/Develop/README.md

 ## Questions

-If you have any qustions about the repo, open an issue or contact me directly at chgdave@gmail.com.
-You can also find more of my work at [ChgDave](https://github.com/ChgDave).
+If you have any qustions about the repo, open an issue or contact me directly at chgdave@mst.edu.
+You can also find more of my work at [chgdave](https://github.com/chgdave).